 Photographic Evidence

 Photos taken immediately after the crash can help show how the accident happened.
 Pictures of vehicle placement and damage, skid marks, debris, and traffic signals can provide critical context.
-Close-up shots of property damage can help with assessing the force of impact, while images of visible injuries help demonstrate their severity and show the immediate physical toll of the crash.
-If road conditions, weather, or obstructed visibility played a role, photos capturing these elements can be useful.
+Close-up shots of property damage can help with assessing the force of impact.
+In contrast, images of visible injuries help demonstrate their severity and show the immediate physical toll of the crash.
+If road conditions, weather, or obstructed visibility played a role, photos capturing these elements can be helpful.

 Dashcam Footage